YunoHost/doc/pages/04.contribute/04.packaging_apps/07.arguments/01.arguments_format/packaging_apps_arguments_format.md

 [maybe.some.stuff.before.the_name]
 type = "one_of_the_available_type"
 ask.en = "the question in english"
-ask.fr = "the question in french"
+ask.fr = "la question en français"
 help.en = "some help text in english" # optional
-help.fr = "some help text in french" # optional
-example = "an example value" # optional default = "some stuff" # optional, not available for all types optional = true # optional, will skip if not answered
+help.fr = "un peu d aide en français" # optional example = "an example value" # optional default = "some stuff" # optional, not available for all types optional = true # optional, will skip if not answered